smashingboxes/taperole/README.md

 Your rails application must:
 * use posgres as the database
-* use unicorn as the app server
+* use puma as the app server
 * have access to the taperole gem

 Usually, your Gemfile will include something like: